How to Play Middle Pins Better: The 6-Yard Circle That Turns Easy Flags Into Birdie Chances

 Bottom Line

-Middle pins should be some of the easiest scoring opportunities you see all round.
+Middle pins should be some of the easiest scoring chances you see all round.

 There is a smarter middle lane.